 The Aussie-owned fast food chain began in Western Australia.
 Originally a family business, Red Rooster was acquired, and the chain expanded, by Coles Myer.
-Along with two other chicken brands it is now owned by Australian private equity firm Archer Capital, via its investment in the company Craveable Brands (or as they self-consciously style it, craveable brands.).
+Along with two other chicken brands it is now owned by Hong Kong based company PAG Asia Capital via its investment in the company Craveable Brands.

 The founder of Red Rooster, Peter Kailis, was the eldest of of four sons of Greek migrant George Kallis, who had opened a fish shop in Perth in 1926.
 With nine partners, he invested in an existing chicken shop in the Perth suburb of Kelmscott to open the first Red Rooster store.
 In the early years the business struggled financially, but Kailis eventually bought out the other partners to become sole proprietor.
 Red Rooster soon expanded to four stores on the strength of word-of-mouth recommendations.

 In those days a whole roast chicken was selling for $1.95.
 Peter Kailis then developed the Hawaiian Pack: a quarter roast chicken, chips and a pineapple and banana fritter.
 Now known as the Classic Tropicana it remains in the range, although the banana fritter has been replaced with a second ring of deep fried pineapple.